 Field Description Validity fr_inogen The generation count of the changed file.
 The generation count in combination with the inode number (of the file) is passed to vxfs_inotopath_gen to provide the exact full path name of the object.
 Without the generation count, the returned path name can be a re-used inode.
-Valid for all FCL records except for event mask changes and unlinks.
 For event mask changes, the inode number and generation count are implicit.
-For unlink, the generation count is not needed to get the filename via reverse name lookup, since it is already present with the record. fr_pinonum fr_pinogen fr_filename For FCL records like file remove or rename, where the directory entry is removed, the filename cannot be determined by reverse name lookup.
+For unlink, the generation count is not needed to get the filename via reverse name lookup, fr_pinonum fr_pinogen fr_filename For FCL records like file remove or rename, where the directory entry is removed, the filename cannot be determined by reverse name lookup.
 Similarly in the case of link record, the filename cannot be determined unambiguously.
 Therefore in these cases, the filename, inode number, and generation count of the parent directory (containing the file being changed) is recorded.
 The parent directory inode (fr_pinonum) and generation count (fr_pinogen) can be used with the reverse name lookup API to identify the full path name of the parent directory.
 Adding the trailing filename yields the object's full name.
 Valid when the FCL record is VX_FCL_UNLINK, VX_FCL_RENAME or VX_FCL_LINK.
 The unlink and rename; filename and the parent inode number; and generation count, contain information about the old file that was removed.
 For the link, they represent the new filename. fr_cmdname A short name of the command which opened the file represented by fr_inonum and fr_inogen.
 Valid only when the FCL record is VX_FCL_FILEOPEN. fr_stats A pointer to an FCL_iostat record.
 The fcl_iostat record contains I/O statistics such as the number of reads / writes that happened on the file, average time for a read / write, etc. These point-in-time records can be used to compute the aggregate or average I/O statistics for a file over a period of time.
 Valid only when the FCL record is VX_FCL_FILESTATS.